zakariamaaraki/Url-shortener/README.md

 ## Prerequisites

-To run this project you need a kafka cluster running, you'll find a docker-compose file in this project, that contains zookeeper and 3 brokers (3 brokers are enough to keep the cluster up and running).
+To run this project you need a kafka cluster running, you'll find in this project a docker-compose file that contains zookeeper and 3 brokers (3 brokers are enough to keep the cluster up and running).

 ## Architecture